-If you own a historic property that is at risk due to development pressures or other reasons and you’d like to talk to someone about what you can do, please contact us.
-We can give you a sense of whether your property might qualify under historic preservation requirements, talk through what your options are for preservation, and connect you to professionals who can help make repairs or write up a nomination form.
+If you own an older property that is at risk due to development pressures, or perhaps it’s just in need of some TLC, and you’d like to talk to someone about what you can do, please contact us.
+We can give you a sense of whether your property might qualify as a historic landmark, talk through what your options are for preservation, and connect you to professionals that have experience working with historic properties.

 Getting Listed on a Historic Register

 Some grant programs require that properties be either listed through a local historic landmarking program, or through the State or National Register of Historic Places.
-Within Larimer County, only properties in Fort Collins, Loveland, Berthoud or Windsor can be locally landmarked.
-For properties in the county, a National or State Register listing may be required.
+Within Larimer County, only properties in Fort Collins, Loveland, Berthoud and Windsor can be locally landmarked.
+For properties outside of these municipalities, a National or State Register listing may be required.

 Fort Collins: Contact Karen McWilliams through the Fort Collins Historic Preservation Department.